Best Practices For Liquor & Cocktails

 Liquor & Cocktails With Arryved

 Does your business offer a full bar?
-Or maybe just a few mouth-watering house cocktail recipes?
-Use this guide to learn how to add liquor and cocktails to your Arryved menus.
+Or maybe a few mouth-watering house cocktail recipes?
+In your Arryved Portal, you can create your bar offering using Inventory Items and Modifiers.
+Use this guide to learn how to add liquor and cocktails to your Arryved Menus.

 Prerequisites

-• To create or edit Inventory Items, Item Modifiers, or Forced Modifiers you must be an Arryved Portal Super Admin or an Admin with one of the following Portal permissions:
+• To create or edit Inventory Items and Modifiers, you must be an Arryved Portal Super Admin or an Admin with one of the following Portal permissions:

 • INVENTORY